TREC-UserSim/trec-usersim-baseline/README.md

-# TREC UserSim - Baseline Simulator
+# TREC 2026 UserSim Track Baseline

 > [!WARNING]
 > This project is in early stage.
 Expect changes and improvements as development continues.